I'm a provider

 Plasma levels of homocysteine have been actively researched as a risk factor for cardiovascular disease, initially based on the observation that patients with hereditary homocystinuria, an inborn error of metabolism associated with high plasma levels of homocysteine, had a markedly increased risk of cardiovascular disease.
 Subsequently, prospective epidemiologic studies were conducted to determine if an elevated plasma level of homocysteine was an independent risk factor for cardiovascular disease and could be used to improve current risk prediction models.

 Interest in homocysteine as a potentially modifiable risk factor has been stimulated by the epidemiologic finding that levels of homocysteine are inversely correlated with levels of folate.
 This finding has raised the possibility that treatment with folic acid might lower homocysteine levels and, in turn, reduce the risk of CVD.
 Therefore, homocysteine has potential utility both as a risk predictor and as a target of treatment.

-Determination of homocysteine may be offered as a component of a comprehensive cardiovascular risk assessment that may include evaluation of small-density lipoproteins, subclassification of high-density lipoproteins, evaluation of lipoprotein (A), high-sensitivity C-reactive protein, and genotyping of apolipoprotein E. These components are addressed in separate policies.
+Determination of homocysteine concentration may be offered as a component of a comprehensive cardiovascular risk assessment that may include evaluation of small-density lipoproteins, subclassification of high-density lipoproteins, evaluation of lipoprotein (A), high-sensitivity C-reactive protein, and genotyping of apolipoprotein E.

 POLICYMeasurement of plasma levels of homocysteine is considered investigational in the screening, evaluation, and management of patients for cardiovascular disease.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.